Overview and Program Goals

 - Is the budget well-justified?
 Will the budget support the development and implementation of the project?

 A final report is required and due to Research Development Services no later than one month (30 days) after the conclusion of funding.
-Complete the Final Report Form.
+RDS will supply awardees a link to the final report form in the last quarter of their project.

 Questions about the I3 program, application, or submission process may be directed to Research Development Services, email@example.com.